Super Smash Bros.: Side modes

 Games across the series have included "Classic Mode", which consists of a series of battles against opponents either based on the player's character, pre-determined, or randomly generated, depending on the game.
 Classic Mode also contains within it minigames such as Break the Targets, a platforming challenge, or a bonus stage, and ends with a boss fight against Master Hand or another enemy.
 Smash games have also featured "All-Star Mode", where players must defeat every character in that game, and "Event Matches", where they face a series of themed battles.
 Several Smash games included single-player campaigns.
 Melee's campaign was called "Adventure Mode" and included a mix of platforming levels and typical battles based on various game series.
 Brawl's was far more expansive; titled "Subspace Emissary", it was a story-based mode with several platforming levels, boss fights, and typical battles mixed with cutscenes including all of the game's characters.
 The series's next campaign was in Ultimate, which featured "World of Light".
 World of Light lacked platforming, and consisted only of battles against Spirits, playable characters, and bosses scattered across an overworld, and used role-playing game elements such as a skill tree for character upgrades.

 The series has included online multiplayer since Brawl; in Smash 4, it was split into two modes, "For Fun" and "For Glory", that contained differing rulesets aimed at casual and competitive players, respectively.
 In Ultimate, players can play ranked battles to accrue "Global Smash Power", unlocking the "Elite Smash" mode once they pass a certain threshold.

 Characters

-Each game in the series has a number of playable characters (referred in the games as "fighters") taken from various gaming franchises, with over 80 in total across the series.
+Each game in the series has a number of playable characters (referred to in the games as "fighters") taken from various gaming franchises, with over 80 in total across the series.
 Starting with Super Smash Bros.
 Brawl, characters from non-Nintendo franchises began to make playable appearances.
 In Super Smash Bros. for Nintendo 3DS and Wii U, players were able to customize existing fighters with altered movesets and abilities, as well as making their own Mii fighters that can be given three different fighting styles.
 There are also other non-playable characters that take the form of enemies, bosses, and summonable power-up items.